RandomHashTags/destiny/Sources/Documentation.docc/Performance.md

 Only where opaque types aren't applicable to avoid dynamic dispatch, existentials and boxing (especially in hot paths).

 ### InlineArray
-Introduced in Swift 6.2, Destiny utilizes `InlineArray` because it is a stack-based array value type that offers major performance wins over heap-based arrays.
+Implemented in Swift 6.2, Destiny utilizes `InlineArray` because it is a stack-based array value type that offers major performance wins over heap-based arrays.
+This is the main reason why the minimum required Swift version to use Destiny is 6.2.

 ### Macros
 Swift Macros are a powerful compile time feature.
-Destiny utilizes them to abstract manual creation and maintenance of its server, router, routes, and middleware for optimal convenience, productivity and performance.
+Destiny utilizes them to abstract manual creation and maintenance of its middleware, servers, routers, routes, and route groups for optimal convenience, productivity and performance.

 - All middleware, redirects, routes, and route groups generate optimal data structures and logic during the expansion of a `#router`
   - tries enabling Perfect Hashing for routes for optimal routing performance